BlueBrain/VessMorphoVis/README.md

 ## Features

-+ Interactive visualization, analysis and automated repair of large-scale vasculature morphology skeletons (up to few millions of samples).
++ Interactive visualization, analysis and automated repair of large-scale vasculature morphology skeletons (up to millions of samples).
 + Sketching and building three-dimensional representations of the vascular morphology skeletons using various methods for visual analytics.
 + Analysis of neuronal morphology skeletons that are digitally reconstructed from imaging or